thinkUXca/jekyll-now/_posts/2017-08-02-Using-Gestalt-Principles-To-Be-A-Better-Designer-Part-3-Grouping.md

 If you with to learn more about grouping using uniform connectedness and proximity, [Smashing Magazine](https://www.smashingmagazine.com/2014/03/design-principles-visual-perception-and-the-principles-of-gestalt/#proximity) and [Andy Rutledge](http://www.andyrutledge.com/gestalt-principles-3.php) are excellent resources.

+To cement this idea, you need to practice.
+Take five minutes and visit your favourite sites and look at how they use uniform connectedness and proximity to group design elements.
+Good luck, and design on.